Windows support

 Connecting to VMware ESX/vSphere

-Details on the capabilities, certificates, and connection string syntax used for connecting to VMware ESX and vSphere can be found online here:
+Details on the capabilities, certificates, and connection string syntax used for connecting to VMware ESX and vSphere can be found on the ESX driver page.

 TLS Certificates